 Many phans have been recommending folks to book an Airbnb that’s a 20 to 30-minute drive away.
 It’s not ideal but at least you’ll have a spot.

-While Atlantic City basically marks the end of the Phish summer tour 2020, there’s still the annual pilgrimage to a field named after male genitalia.
-For the 10th year in a row, Phish reminds us how much they love Dick’s by returning to Commerce City, Colorado for a 3-night Labor Day run.
+Phish summer tour 2021 finishes up with the annual pilgrimage to a field named after male genitalia.
+For the 10th time, Phish reminds us how much they love Dick’s by returning to Commerce City, Colorado for a 3-night Labor Day run.

-After surviving the prairie dog plague last year, phans are ready to celebrate this momentous occasion.
+After surviving the prairie dog plague in 2019 and COVID in 2020, phans are ready to celebrate this momentous occasion.
 Unfortunately, once again there will be no camping allowed at Dick’s.
 We never camped out as we have lots of friends in Denver, but everyone who did says it was a blast.

 There have been many legendary Phish Dick’s shows over the years (Thank You encore comes to mind) and this year is sure to be one for the ages as well.
 With so many Phishheads in Colorado and the fact that this is a destination show for many, Dick’s is a hard ticket these days.

 We’ve been to Dick’s every three years since ’13 and have always had a blast.
-This past year, in particular, was such a fun time.
+The 2019 run, in particular, was such a fun time.
 I got my 100th show and we got to rage with some of our favorite people for a few days.

 Where to stay for Phish Dick’s